The American put with finite-time maturity and stochastic interest rate: Problem formulation

-where $r\in\cI$ and $x\in\R_+$ are, respectively, the values of the spot rate and of the asset at time $t$, the function $(\,\cdot\,)^+$ denotes the positive part and the optimisation runs over all $(\cF_t)_{t\ge 0}$-stopping times bounded by $T-t$.
+where $r\in\cI$ and $x\in\R_+$ are, respectively, the values of the spot rate and of the asset at time $t$.
 The above is an optimal stopping problem with Markovian structure and a 3-dimensional state space.

 Since the process